Ben Youngs: England

-As of 26 February 2022, Youngs became England's most capped international player, surpassing Jason Leonard's record of 114 caps.
+On 26 February 2022, Youngs became England's most capped international player, surpassing Jason Leonard's record of 114 caps.

+On 7 August 2023, Youngs was named in England's squad for the 2023 Rugby World Cup.
+He announced his retirement shortly before winning his 127th cap against Argentina in the third place playoff.

 British & Irish Lions

 In April 2013, Youngs was announced as one of three scrum-halves for the 2013 British & Irish Lions tour to Australia alongside Mike Phillips and Conor Murray.
 He made 2 capped appearances, off the bench for the first test in Brisbane, and then starting the second test in Melbourne alongside his brother Tom Youngs.
 He also made uncapped appearances against 5 provincial sides, scoring 2 tries.

 Youngs was again selected as one of the three scrum-halves in April 2017 for the 2017 British & Irish Lions tour to New Zealand, alongside previous tourist Conor Murray and newcomer Rhys Webb, with Leicester Tigers teammate Dan Cole also being selected again.
 However, on 6 May 2017, Youngs withdrew himself from the tour party due to family reasons and was replaced by Scotland international Greig Laidlaw.